SameerDoshi/covid19healthcarebotquickstart/README.md

 19. Go to app service editor
 20. Edit wwwroot\public\index.js
 21. Replace contents of liens 55 and 72 with a space
-22. You're almost done!
-23. Change value on line 87 to "covid19" (or whatever the id of the scenario template)
+22. Change value on line 87 to "covid19" (or whatever the id of the scenario template)
-24. Remove args lines
+23. Remove args lines
 It should look like:
 ~~~~
     botConnection.postActivity({